This post was updated to reflect current trends and information.

 To exchange business documents and transactions between business partners via EDI (electronic data interchange), most companies in North America use the EDI ANSI ASC X12 Standards.
-This overview provides some basic information about the ANSI X12 standards for electronic data interchange (EDI).
+This overview provides some basic information about the X12 standards for electronic data interchange (EDI).

 American National Standards Institute